vsoch/cookie-builder/README.md

 ## Step 3.
 Write Notebook
 Then you can write [jupyter notebooks](http://jupyter.org/install) to your heart's content in the repository!

+## Step 4.
+Connect to CircleCI

 When you are done, follow the instructions in the [continuous build](https://github.com/binder-examples/continuous-build) repository to connect your repository to CircleCI, define a Docker Hub repository, and then commit and push to trigger the automated build.
+This comes down to:

+ - Creating a Github repository for your new project folder
+ - Connecting it to CircleCI
+ - Creating a repository on Docker Hub
+ - Defining the `DOCKER_USER`, `DOCKER_PASS`, and `CONTAINER_NAME` (the Docker Hub repository) variables in the CircleCI project settings.
+ - pushing the repo to Github to trigger the CircleCI build and deploy to Docker Hub!

 That's it!

+## Step 5.
+Use your Container

 When you finish and the container is deployed, you should be able to run it, again per [instructions here](https://repo2docker.readthedocs.io/en/latest/deploy.html).
 Or simply:

 ```bash
 docker pull <ORG>/<NAME>